Shopify vs. Magento: Seeking the Best eCommerce Platform

 At Electric Eye, we’re e-commerce experts and trained marketers.

 We focus on Shopify, because we want to offer our clients a fantastic platform that will deliver a clear set of sales funnels, be easy to operate and use, look amazing and deliver a great customer experience.
-We work with directly with Shopify to help our clients forget about the difficulties of technology within e-commerce, so they can focus on growing their business.
+We work directly with Shopify to help our clients forget about the difficulties of technology within e-commerce, so they can focus on growing their business.